Start Your Rhubarb-Garden

-backyard.
-If the conditions are right, rhubarb is a wonderful
+If the conditions are right, planting-rhubarb can be a wonderful

 perennial which will return faithfully year after year.
 You only